 Grassland management strategy

 To avoid losing native grassland in Alberta, we try to reduce how much those landscapes are disturbed.
-Historical and current policy for protecting native grasslands has been built on principles for minimizing surface disturbed as outlined in this 3 fold strategy:
+Historical and current policy for protecting native grasslands has been built on principles for minimizing surface disturbed as outlined in this threefold strategy:

 - Avoidance of native grasslands where possible, especially in critical ecological sites identified as extremely difficult to reclaim.